BiyantaShah/IR-4/readme.txt

                in "./Index" folder, can manually update the path if want to write index files to different folder.

-             - By default code in MySimpleIndexer.java will try to read all queries from "./QueryList.txt".
+             - By default code in MySimpleAnalyzer.java will try to read all queries from "./QueryList.txt".

         2. For task-2, all the deliverable are in folder "./Task-2".
-             - To generate 9 tables (one per query) each containing at MOST 100 docIDs ranked by score, please run "./src/MySimpleIndexer.java" and it will write 9 files per query in folder "/Task-2/"
+             - To generate 9 tables (one per query) each containing at MOST 100 docIDs ranked by score, please run "./src/MySimpleAnalyzer.java" and it will write 9 files per query in folder "/Task-2/"

-             - By default code in MySimpleIndexer.java will try to read one gram indexer data from "./One_Gram_Indexer.txt".
+             - By default code in MySimpleAnalyzer.java will try to read one gram indexer data from "./One_Gram_Indexer.txt".

-             - By default code in MySimpleIndexer.java will try to read each document's length data from "./DocumentsLength.txt".
+             - By default code in MySimpleAnalyzer.java will try to read each document's length data from "./DocumentsLength.txt".

-             - By default code in MySimpleIndexer.java will try to read all queries from "./QueryList.txt".
+             - By default code in MySimpleAnalyzer.java will try to read all queries from "./QueryList.txt".

         Have used docId mapping to decrease the size of result files.
 Please use "DocId-Mapping.txt"